 6. Be transparent with your employees.

 Business owners often keep their finances close to their vest.
-Breaking P&L (profit and loss) down for your employees will give them a better understanding of how much actually trickles down to the bottom line and can show them just why offering a discount to get the sale isn’t always the best solution.
+Breaking certain portions of your P&L (profit and loss) down for your employees may give them a better understanding of how much actually trickles down to the bottom line and can show them just why offering a discount to get the sale isn’t always the best solution.

 7. Reward the behavior you want to drive.

-If you expect your salespeople to hold the line on pricing, consider paying them commission on markup rather than on revenue.
+If you expect your salespeople to hold the line on pricing, consider paying them commission on Gross Profit/ Gross Margin rather than on revenue.
 Being invested in profitability may make them less likely to sell your services short.

 8. Understand your costs.